MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/cpu-performance-limited-status-unhealthy.md

 - Through Mobile Device Management (MDM) policies
 - Manually by administrators

 If this setting is set to a value that's less than 100 percent, it might affect overall processor performance during peak hours and also affect the ability of Teams Rooms to handle the full processing load.
-In this case, the Teams Rooms Pro agent detects and reports the status of the device as **CPU performance limited** and **Unhealthy**.
+In this case, the Teams Rooms Pro agent detects and reports the status of **CPU performance limited** as **Unhealthy**.

 ## Resolution